Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Sing the history sentence & do hand motions from Dana Johnson while children listen.

 - Sing it and do the hand motions together 2 times.

-- Have only the boys sing it.
+- Vary who sings it: Only the boys sing it.
 Only the girls sing it.
 Only the children on the left sing it.
 Only the children on the right sing it.
 Everyone sings it.
 (I tell everyone who isn’t singing to still do the hand motions so they stay engaged.)

 - I chant while children listen.

-- Have children chant it with me 2 time.
+- Have children chant it with me 2 times.